RoryVelthuis/socket-io-chat/README.md

-# Socket-IO Multiplayer
+# Socket-IO-Chat

 This project includes a Svelte frontend and a Node/Express backend that communicate using Socket.IO.
+Users can send global messages through a chat system.

 ## Project Structure